-HL4.1.IL: Express and explain my preferences on pastimes, hobbies, and personal interests using simple sentences.
+HL4.1.IL: Express and explain my preferences on pastimes, hobbies, and personal interests.

 HL4.1.IM: Make a video or live dramatization of a literary work, creating a surprise ending or changing the author’s point of view.

 HL4.1.IH: Tell stories about school and community events and personal experiences.